 Regarding the issue of renovating a Federal building in phases over more than one year, the applicability of the requirements are again tied to the design for construction.
-If the cost of the design for construction, although performed in different phases, would trigger application of the fossil fuel requirements and the phases are known in advance, the fossil fuel requirements apply.
+If the cost of the design for construction, although performed in different phases, would trigger application of the fossil fuel requirements and the phases are known in advance, the fossil fuel requirements would apply.
 The construction phases should be planned such that the fossil fuel reductions are achieved by the time the entire project is complete.

-Finally, DOE clarifies how to apply today’s requirements to the portions of a building or individual systems being renovated as part of a major renovation.
-The fossil fuel reduction baseline and targets derived from EIA’s CBECS, www.eia.doe.gov/emeu/cbecs, relate to entire building energy use, not the energy use of individual systems.
-DOE does not intend to require Federal agencies to meet the fossil fuel-generated reduction requirements for an entire building when an agency renovates an individual system (even if the renovation costs equal or exceed $2.5 million).
-DOE addressed this issue in the final Sustainable Design rule, stating that rule requirements apply only if the portion of the building or building system is already being modified as part of the renovation and such renovation allows for meeting the requirements.
-As stated in section 433.300(b) and 435.300(b), today’s requirements apply only to the portions of the building or building systems that are being renovated and to the extent that the scope of the renovation permits compliance with the applicable fossil fuel-generated energy consumption reduction requirements.
+DOE proposes to clarify how the requirements would be applied to portions of a building or individual systems being renovated as part of a major renovation.
+DOE does not intend to require Federal agencies to meet the fossil fuel-generated reduction requirements for an entire building when an agency renovation is limited to system or component level retrofits.
+DOE proposes that the fossil fuel reduction requirements apply only to the fossil fuel consumption associated with the portions of the building or building systems that are being renovated and only to the extent that the scope of the renovation provides an opportunity for compliance with the applicable fossil fuel-generated energy consumption reduction requirements.

-This addition to the regulatory language directs Federal agencies to determine whether the extent of the renovation allows for compliance with today’s requirements.
-For example, a renovation that overhauls two of a building’s three major energy-consuming systems (lighting, HVAC, and envelope) is likely a major renovation subject to today’s requirements because the renovation likely allows for compliance with the rule.
+This addition to the regulatory language would direct Federal agencies to determine whether the extent of the renovation allows for compliance with the requirements.
+For example, a renovation that overhauls a major energy-consuming system (e.g., lighting, HVAC, envelope, etc.) is likely a major renovation subject to today’s requirements because the renovation likely allows for compliance with the rule.
+Additionally, DOE proposes to distinguish between a major renovation that is a whole building renovation, and a major renovation that is limited to a system or component level retrofit.